swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 Out[2]: tuple
 ```

 You can slice and index the tuple exactly like you would a list.

-Tuples are
+### Why use Tuples

+Tuples can emphasize intent, although you could make a list and not change it, setting the type to be a tuple makes that intent clear to a reader.
-used in the inner workings of python, and a tuple can be used as a key in a
+Tuples are used in the inner workings of python, and a tuple can be used as a key in a
 dictionary, whereas a list cannot as we will see in a moment.

 ***Excercise***